Need help? Call our free Repro Legal Helpline: 844-868-2812

 Your Rights When Contacted by CPS

-It can be overwhelming to hear that you are being investigated for abuse or neglect of your children.
-Everything you say and do can be documented, so keep in mind:
+It can be scary to be investigated for abuse or neglect of your children.
+Everything you say and do can be documented by CPS and used against you, so remember:

 Every state has an agency that is responsible for investigating child abuse and neglect by parents or caregivers.
 This agency has different names.
 In most states, it is called child protective services (CPS), but is also called the Department for Children & Family Services (DCFS), Administration for Children’s Services (ACS), or something else.
 The people who work for CPS are usually called caseworkers.
 Even though CPS claims to help families and children, we know that being investigated by CPS is almost always traumatizing and harmful to families.
 So even though we use the term CPS on our site because it is what most people know, we often call this the family policing system.